 Dogs with a poor recall should be kept on a lead until they have a reliable recall.

-Environmental training is something which can be great for building your dogs confidence and to keep you both focused.
+Environmental training is something which can be great for building your dog’s confidence and keeping you both focused.

-For those in self isolation there are plenty of indoor training opportunities such as teaching your dog to settle, position transitions, perfecting heel work…we will be sharing lots of ideas over the coming days, weeks and months
+For those in self-isolation there are plenty of indoor training opportunities such as teaching your dog to settle, position transitions, and perfecting heel work…we will be sharing lots of ideas over the coming days, weeks and months

-Could This Be A Positive Time For My Dog?
+Could Isolation Be A Positive Time For My Dog?

 Now could be a great time!
 Build or strengthen the relationship with your dog during this time through appropriate and meaningful training.